 After my experience at the W, a local friend introduced me to another extraordinary but little-known place in Seoul: Kring – Creative Culture Space, located in Gangnam (Samseong station).
 While the building is designed as a creative space for holding public performances, events and exhibitions the building itself is as much a work of art as what it contains.

 Designed by Korean firm Unsangdong Architects the front of the building immediately catches your eye with its metallic covering and indented circular widows (which reminded me of the bullet-time effects in the Matrix) with each impact rippling out across its surface.
 At night lights illuminate the entire area with the windows being transformed into display surfaces.

 The stairs leading up to the second floor are another marvel with each step being a small screen of its own over which simple light animations are constantly played.
-A chain-link wall curtain along side the stairs providing a translucent divide between the spaces.
+A chain-link wall curtain alongside the stairs provides a translucent divider between the spaces.

-The first floor is lit by a number of differently sized circular portals, some of which extended to the floor above, providing yet another perspective on the buildings structure.
-Various contemporary art works were on display although to be honest the were somewhat outshone by their surroundings.
+The first floor is lit by a number of differently sized circular portals, some of which extended to the floor above, providing yet another perspective on the structure of the building.
+Various contemporary artworks were on display although, to be honest, they were somewhat outshone by their surroundings.
 On the second floor is an open area surrounded by exhibitions with a small cafe where instead of fixed prices you decide how much you want to donate (including free wi-fi).

 The third floor isn’t open to the public but it apparently has meeting spaces and a rooftop garden.
 I wanted to sneak up but it was being closely watched by a security guard.